itsjunetime/smserver/README.md

 - Sometimes, windows browsers can't connect to server (or maybe my computer is just messed up.
 This issue needs confirmation.)

 ## Companion App
-Currently, there is a python companion app in the works; it is compatible with this and the mac version of this app but I'm not releasing it yet for reasons I am not quite sure of.
+Currently, there is a python companion app in the works; it is compatible with this and the mac version of this app but I'm not releasing it yet since it doesn't have all the features necessary to work correctly.
 Wait a bit and it'll be out soon.